SamSmithSMusic/JavaScript-Demo/readme.md

 # Overview

 Howdy!
-This is an excersize in JavaScript I made to help familiarize myself with the language.
-I was origonally going to use the walmart API, but it proved to difficult for my purposes.
+This is an exercise in JavaScript I made to help familiarize myself with the language.
+I was originally going to use the Walmart API, but it proved too difficult for my purposes.
 I learned how to manipulate the DOM from JS and how to recursively call functions to operate a binary tree.
-It wasn't entirely neccesary at this scale, but great practice for the future!
+It wasn't entirely necessary at this scale, but great practice for the future!

 [Software Demo Video](https://youtu.be/ml1cWYOaXWQ)

 # Development Environment

-No librarys were used beyond those included, but I did use ES6 modules to make a more realistic API experince with my homemade attempt!
+No libraries were used beyond those included, but I did use ES6 modules to make a more realistic API experience with my homemade attempt!

 # Useful Websites